zsiki/GeoEasy/doc/reference_guide.rst

 	geoeasy --lang hun

-Log messages and calculation results are written to a log beside the calculation results window.
+Log messages and calculation results are written to a log file beside the calculation results window.
 The default location of the log file is the user's home directory and the name is *geo_easy.log*.
 Using the *--log* command line parameter the name and the location of the log file can be